 Until now you have been working in the text editor of your choice.
 Chances are all the content exists now in the form of paragraphs of text hopefully with some photos or images.
 Our next step is to convert all this content into a functional website.
 It usually happens after you sign up with one of the managed hosting providers.
 The platform will allow you to create all the pages and host them with that hosting provider.
 How do we do that?

-Hosting piano studio website costs money
+Hosting a piano studio website costs money

-You have learned earlier that the Internet is built from the resources or often called pages.
-Creation of the pages requires a platform and tools.
-The platform and tools installed on hardware (or often called servers).
+You have learned earlier that the Internet is built from resources or often called pages.
+The creation of the pages requires a platform and tools.
+The platform and tools are installed on hardware (or often called servers).
 Hardware just like your fridge requires electricity to run.
 Hence hosting your website, just like running your fridge, costs some money.
 The price will vary from provider to provider and you are free to choose any.
-There are two things though you should be paying attention to.
+There are two things you should be paying attention to.
 First is the ability to set your own custom domain and second no third-party ads.
 As long as those two are satisfied you are good to go with pretty much any plan.
 Note that your piano studio website will not require a lot of space and bandwidth to function properly.
-Keep in mind that the price will also depend on the platform you go with, more about it down below.
+Keep in mind that the price will also depend on the platform you go with, more about it is down below.

 Platforms and tools

 The platforms and tools for authoring content are called Content Management Systems or CMS for short.
-The topic of CMS is always a source of heated debates in the world of Web.
+The topic of CMS is always a source of heated debates in the world of the Web.
 Everyone is trying to prove that they made the best possible choice of CMS.
 In fact, it is always a trade-off of cost, easy-to-use, flexibility, and time-to-market factors.
-Self-hosting of CMS platforms like WordPress, Drupal, Magento, Joomla, Squarespace would be of course the most flexible option.
+Self-hosting of CMS platforms like WordPress, Drupal, Magento, Joomla, and Squarespace would be of course the most flexible option.
 We are using WordPress for our clients as this is the most supported, easy-to-use and flexible platform on the market.
 Learn more about how to set up your very own WordPress website by yourself in this series of articles.
 Do you want to experiment with different platforms?
 Then website builders may offer just what you want.

 - Wix Vs Weebly Vs Squarespace Vs GoDaddy Website Builder Vs Jimdo Vs WordPress: Which is the Best Website Builder in 2018?